Ayushkashyap47/The-Sparks-Foundation-Tasks/README.md

 # The-Sparks-Foundation-Tasks
+Data Science and Buisness Analytics
-This reposit contains the coding part of the tasks given by The Sparks Foundation Internship.
+This reposit contains the coding part of the tasks given by The Sparks Foundation (Internship).